StanfordBDHG/HealthKitOnFHIR/README.md

 ## Example

-In the following example, we will query the HealthKit store for step count data, convert the resulting samples to FHIR observations, and encode them into JSON.
+In the following example, we will query the HealthKit store for heart rate data, convert the resulting samples to FHIR observations, and encode them into JSON.

 ```swift
 import HealthKitOnFHIR